ujell/YUTableView/README.md

 #Usage
 ##Data Model
-You must create a YUTableViewItem for all of your objects.
+You must create a YUTableViewItem for all of your items.

 ###Properties
 * ```itemData```: This is where you store the custom data of the cell.